retentioneering/retentioneering-tools/docs/source/getting_started.rst

             ></iframe>
 |

-Note, that you can move graph nodes by clicking on it and interactively zoom-in / zoom-out the graph layout.
+Note, that graph is interactive and you can move graph nodes by clicking on it and interactively zoom-in / zoom-out the graph layout.

 You can also plot step_matrix (read more about step_matrix here):